katealexander/cyclicIF/README.md

 To keep exposures more consistent between replicates, find a well to serve as a reference for each protein stain/channel.
 This should be a well with bright signal because we want to avoid overexposure.

+# Marker failure annotation
+During imaging, keep track of whether a marker failed.
+Create a new text document, called "failedMarkers.txt", and add failed markers to the document.

 # Stitching
 Perform stitching within the Zeiss microscopy software using the following settings within Parameters:
 1. Click "New Output"